Data Transfer to iSeries Server Walk-Through

 Flat Data File Upload to the System i System

 This is the most basic transfer.
-This transfer takes any ASCII PC file and transfers the contents to the System i system.
-A file is not required on the System i system as the transfer handles the file creation.
-The first step is to open the Data Transfer to System i screen.
+This transfer takes any ASCII PC file and transfers the contents to the IBM i system.
+A file is not required on the IBM i system as the transfer handles the file creation.
+The first step is to open the Data Transfer to IBM i screen.

 This can be done using one of the following methods: